-Apply a social-ecological framework to research, analyse and evaluate a contemporary issue associated with participation in physical activity and or/sport in a local, national or global setting.

-Students will be required to participate in a number of practical classes, as well as theory classes.
+Explain a range of intrapersonal and interpersonal contemporary issues that influence access to, and inclusion, participation and performance in, physical activity and sport at the local, national and global levels.
+Please note: students will be required to participate in a number of practical classes, as well as theory classes.
 These will be practical sessions in which physical activity is used to achieve and understand the 'key skills' within each of the outcomes.

-Cost: There will be a charge to the student's account of \$70 to cover the cost of activities.
+There will be a charge to the students account of \$70 to cover the cost of activities

-Demonstration of achievement of the Outcomes will be based on the students' performance on a selection of assessment tasks.
+Demonstration of achievement of the Outcomes will be based on the student's performance on a selection of assessment tasks.

-Assessment tasks for this unit may include:
+Assessment task for this unit may include: